An exploration of design philosophy

 Indeed, the spaces are now more purposeful and suited to family life, extending the longevity of the existing home.
 As Stephanie explains, “The role of the kitchen has evolved significantly since the Edwardian era.
 Where previously it was distinctly separate, concealed from the ‘public’ spaces of the house, today it has a strong social, even performative function.
 It needs to be highly functional and serve as a space to gather and host.”

-The leadlight bay windows and gridded details provided exquisite moments that were starting points for the design’s inspiration and identity.
+In Gridded House, the leadlight bay windows and gridded details provided exquisite moments that were starting points for the design’s inspiration and identity.
 Photography by Timothy Kaye.

 Aligning old with new